 - BA, Bryn Athyn College, English and Science

-- Selected to participate in the American Academic Leadership Institute’s 2017-2018 Executive Leadership Academy
+- Selected as a participant in the American Academic Leadership Institute’s Executive Leadership Academy (2017-2018)

 Areas of Expertise/Interest

 - Swedenborgian contributions to the interplay between science and faith